OSGeo/gdal/doc/source/drivers/vector/nas.rst

 library.

-The driver looks for "opengis.net/gml" and one of the strings semicolon separated strings listed in the option **NAS_INDICATOR** (which defaults to "NAS-Operationen;AAA-Fachschema;aaa.xsd;aaa-suite") to determine if a input is a NAS file and ignores all files without any matches.
+The driver looks for "opengis.net/gml" and one of the strings semicolon separated strings listed in the configuration option **NAS_INDICATOR** (which defaults to "NAS-Operationen;AAA-Fachschema;aaa.xsd;aaa-suite") to determine if a input is a NAS file and ignores all files without any matches.

-In GDAL 2.3 a bunch of workarounds were removed, that caused the driver to remap or ignore some elements and attributes internally to avoid attribute conflicts (e.g. *zeigtAufExternes*).
-Instead it now takes the **NAS_GFS_TEMPLATE** option, that makes it possible to cleanly map element paths to feature attributes using a GFS file like in the GML driver.
+The configuration option **NAS_GFS_TEMPLATE** makes it possible to cleanly map element paths to feature attributes using a GFS file like in the GML driver.
 Multiple geometries per layer are also possible (eg. ax_flurstueck.objektkoordinaten next to the regular wkb_geometry).
+Starting with GDAL 3.7, defining the NAS_GFS_TEMPLATE configuration option is required for the NAS driver to open a file.
+It may be set to the empty string to mean that the driver should try to establish the schema of the file from its content, but using the below mentioned template is recommended.

 A `GFS
 template <https://github.com/norBIT/alkisimport/blob/master/alkis-schema.gfs>`__